 During one of the conversations with my dad, we talked about the importance of leaving a legacy.
 His legacy of faith, hard work, honesty, integrity, faithfulness, loyalty, and steadfastness is well represented in his children and grandchildren.
 He has left something of eternal value in those who carry on his name.
 His character and value system is “producing after its own kind.”

-So, while I am fine with being ”just like my mother” (this is easily recognizable for those who knew her before she passed away in 1987) . . .
+So, while I am fine with being “just like my mother” (easily recognizable for those who knew her) . . .

 I am also content to be “just like my father.”